iilab/contentascode/approach.md

 > Allowing the discovery, tracking and updating of content used from other sources is a design goal.

-Multimedia content, internal links or external links should be easy to navigate and include in content.
+Multimedia content, internal and external links should be easy to navigate and include in new content.

 ### Multiple publication channels